apache/pekko-samples/pekko-sample-distributed-workers-scala/README.md

 ### Scaling better with many masters

 If the singleton master becomes a bottleneck we could start several master actors and shard the jobs among them.
-This could be achieved by using [Pekko Cluster Sharding](http://pekko.apache.org/docs/pekko/current//scala/cluster-sharding.html) with many `WorkManager` actors as entities and a hash of some sort on the payload deciding which master it should go to.
+This could be achieved by using [Apache Pekko Cluster Sharding](http://pekko.apache.org/docs/pekko/current//scala/cluster-sharding.html) with many `WorkManager` actors as entities and a hash of some sort on the payload deciding which master it should go to.

 ### More tools for building distributed systems